scores.RandomScore

 fit() Unused.

-score() Compute a random confidence score for every sample in a batch.
+score() Compute a random uncertainty score for every sample in a batch.

-select() Select samples for prediction based on their random confidence score.
+select() Select samples for prediction based on their random uncertainty score.

 fit()